 - Long-term camps.
-A copy of each camp assessment conducted pursuant to Specific Requirements A.2 (if a stand-alone operation), and B.3 shall be provided to the camp director, council president, Scout executive, council NCAP chair, zone assessment chair, and to the National NCAP Committee using the official Assessment Scoresheet found at www.scouting.org/NCAP - 3.
+A copy of each camp assessment conducted pursuant to Specific Requirements A.2 (if a stand-alone operation), and B.3 shall be provided to the camp director, council president, Scout executive, council NCAP chair, zone assessment coordinator, and to the National NCAP Committee using the official Assessment Scoresheet found at www.scouting.org/NCAP - 3.
 Short-term camps and day camps.
 Completion of the NCAP Local Council Authorization and Assessment Declaration is required and the file retained at the Council Service Center for review by the national NCAP committee when requested.

 All terms are defined in Standard SA-001.
 All long-term camps must be assessed by the National Council.
 All other camps must be assessed by the local council.
+Local council inspections, under specific requirement A.2, may use a mix of NCAP-trained and otherwise qualified personnel, but the team lead must have the required NCAP training.

-- During the council NCAP program administration assessment, the lead council assessor will review the council's self-assessment plan to verify that all day camps were properly assessed and that all short-term camps were assessed by the short-term camp administrator and the NCAP Site Appraisal Form and the NCAP Local Council Authorization and Assessment Declaration forms were completed. - Verification of compliance with AO-812
+During the council NCAP program administration assessment, the lead council assessor will review the council's self-assessment plan to verify that all day camps were properly assessed and that all short-term camps were assessed by the short-term camp administrator and the NCAP Site Appraisal Form and the NCAP Local Council Authorization and Assessment Declaration forms were completed.